Financial Aid Satisfactory Academic Progress

 • Code of Conduct

 Federal regulations require Northwest Iowa Community College to establish satisfactory academic progress standards for student financial aid recipients.
 These standards ensure that only those recipients demonstrating satisfactory progress toward the completion of their educational programs continue to receive financial aid.
-Your entire NCC record will be reviewed for satisfactory academic progress, including terms for which you did not receive financial aid.
+All student records will be reviewed at the end of each payment period (semester/term).
+A student’s entire NCC record will be reviewed for satisfactory academic progress, including terms for which the student did not receive financial aid.

 Any grade forgiveness granted from the Academic Restart Program does not apply to the Financial Aid Satisfactory Academic Progress standards.
 When calculating a student’s satisfactory academic progress for financial aid, all grades earned from all previous enrollment periods will be considered.

 If you receive federal financial assistance and fail to complete your education, your financial aid may be adjusted based on the date of the official or unofficial withdrawal.
+An unofficial withdrawal occurs when a student stops attending and/or fails to follow the withdrawal process.
 The amount of financial assistance you have earned is determined on a pro-rated basis using the number of calendar days completed divided by the number of calendar days in the payment period.
-Once you have completed more than 60 percent of the payment period, you earn all your financial assistance.
+Once you have completed more than 60 percent of the enrollment period, you earn all your financial assistance.

 In accordance with federal regulations, when Title IV (Federal) Funds are involved, unearned aid is returned by NCC in the following order: